ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

                     TokenCount = tokenCount - 1
                     WorkQueued = remainingQueue }
             recurse newState
-    if state.TokenCount > 0 then recurse state
+    // If there are 'tokens' available, then process the
-    else state
+    // queued work until the token count is zero if state.TokenCount > 0 then recurse state else state